Identification of Information Structures in Bayesian Games: Equilibrium Analysis

 \subsection{Equilibrium Moment Restrictions}

-The equation (\ref{int_bne}) puts restrictions on each agent's affine strategy by forcing it to take the sum of the weighted average of other agents' affine strategies and the constant term determined through primitives.
-To gain some interpretations, notice that Lemma \ref{lem_affine} allows us to rewrite the first line of (\ref{int_bne}) to
+The equation~\eqref{int_bne} imposes restrictions on each agent's affine strategy by requiring it to equal the sum of the weighted average of others' strategies and constant terms.
+Specifically, since $\varphi_0(i) = \E[X(i)]$ by Lemma~\ref{lem_affine}, the first line of~\eqref{int_bne} can be written as

-This equation decomposes the mean of each agent's action into three parts, namely, the average of others' mean weighted by $w$, the response to the prior state mean, and the payoff-relevant constant term.
-Note that the characterization of the mean is independent of the signal distribution, but it depends only on $(b,c,w)$ and $\mu_\theta$.
+This expression decomposes the mean of each agent's action into the weighted average of others' mean actions, the response to the expected state, and the payoff-relevant constant term.
+Note that this characterization of the mean is independent of the information structure and depends only on the payoff structure $(w,b,c)$ and $\mu_\theta$.

-In a similar way, the second line of (\ref{int_bne}) imposes restrictions on the second moment of the induced equilibrium outcome.
-Specifically, by multiplying both sides of the equation by $\varphi(i)^\top$ from left, the covariance expressions in Lemma \ref{lem_affine} imply that
+Similarly, the second line of~\eqref{int_bne} restricts the second moments of the induced outcome.
+Multiplying both sides of that equation by $\varphi(i)^\top$ and applying the covariance formulae in Lemma~\ref{lem_affine} yields

-Thus, we see that \emph{individual volatility}---i.e., the variance of each agent's action---is decomposed into two parts, namely, one coming from the correlation with the opponents' actions and the other coming from the correlation with the state.
-Notice that any affine strategy profile induces a Gaussian outcome distribution, which is just specified by the first two moments, so the displayed equations (\ref{bce1}) and (\ref{bce2}) characterize the \emph{obedience condition} for the corresponding \emph{Bayes correlated equilibrium} \citep{bm2013,bm2016}, applied to the present heterogeneous LQG environment.
+Hence, each agent's action volatility is decomposed into two parts: one arising from correlations with others' actions and another from correlations with the state.
+Since any affine strategy profile induces a jointly Gaussian distribution over the state and actions, the moment restrictions~\eqref{bce1} and~\eqref{bce2} characterize the set of equilibrium outcomes that can be induced under some information structure.
+Following \citet{bm2013}, we refer to such a distribution as a \emph{Bayes correlated equilibrium (BCE)}.

-\begin{example}[Continued] To obtain the closed-form solution in the market competition model, let us assume that the firms face a symmetric and uni-dimensional information structure.
-Specifically, we consider the following signal-generating process:\footnote{As we will see, this corresponds to the special case of canonical information structures, introduced as Definition \ref{def_cano}, such that the exposure function $h$ is constant and the idiosyncratic kernel $g$ is equal to an indicator function.}

-That is, each firm's signal is expressed as the distortion of the true state $\theta$ by purely idiosyncratic noise $\epsilon (i)$.
-The constant coefficient $h \in [0,1]$ measures the informativeness of each firm's signal about the state.
-That $\Var (\epsilon(i)) = 1-h^2$ normalizes the variance of $S(i)$ to be one.
-Under the specification (\ref{ex_cano}), one can explicitly solve (\ref{ex_int}) to derive the symmetric equilibrium slope

-Note that the information structure (\ref{ex_cano}) is parameterized by $h$, while the authority may not know it when setting $\tau$.
-Thus, the ``optimal'' level of $\tau$ is rather ambiguous without the knowledge about the information structure.
-Intuitively, this is because the increase of $\tau$ shrinks the production level, but how much it is reduced relies on the firm's private information.